Tuesday, March 24, 2026

 4. Pre-population from records.
 For returning patients, the AI pulls existing data and asks for confirmation rather than re-entry: "Last time you visited, you were taking lisinopril 10mg daily.
 Is that still current?"
 This alone cuts repeat-visit intake time by 60–70%.

 Healthcare providers often underestimate how much the intake experience shapes the entire visit.
-Research shows that patients who rate their intake experience positively are 2.4x more likely to rate their overall care positively — regardless of clinical outcomes.
+Research shows that patients who rate their intake experience positively are significantly more likely to rate their overall care positively (per patient experience research) — regardless of clinical outcomes.

 This makes intuitive sense.
 When you spend 20 minutes filling out redundant paperwork, you start the appointment frustrated.
 When the intake feels effortless — maybe you completed it on your phone the night before, at your own pace, with questions that made sense — you start the appointment feeling respected.